wbazant/markerAlignmentsPaper/paper.md

 ## Results from EukDetect given unknown species

 We approximate the possibility an unknown species being present in the sequenced material through a hold-out analysis.
 We remove sequences for 371 species from the reference (one tenth of the species) to form a hold-out set, and build the index with the remaining nine-tenth.

-First we sample approximately a million reads uniformly across the whole hold-out set, and run EukDetect with the default parameters.
-The tool reports a filtered list of 145 species, and a larger one of 445 total species.
-Reported marker coverage varies from 2.24% to 78.19%, not reflecting the uniform coverage we simulated.

-A more detailed analysis involves running species one at a time, at similarly deep coverage, and also maybe at a coverage of 0.1 where EukDetect is reported to begin reliably reporting a mixture of two related species.
-The results are TODO:
-- stats of zero, one, or more than one species?
-- difference from the original signal: same genus, same family, completely different?
+We then simulate reads using `wgsim` at 0.1 coverage skipping any inputs where `wgsim` considers too fragmented, yielding 338 simulated samples each containing reads from one hold-out species.

+Running EukDetect on each of the the samples produces an empty list of results for 219 samples, and some results for 119 samples.
+Of these, 76 are one taxon of the same genus as the source species in the hold-out set, which is arguably the most correct result possible.
+17 are one taxon of a different genus, and 26 are more than one taxon.

+Running `bowtie2` and keeping samples which have any reads mapped - that is, applying no filtering - reports results for 301 of the samples.
+We investigate it by applying some of EukDetect's filters in turn.
+The first filter based on query length has no effect as we are using simulated reads.
+The second filter applied by EukDetect, based on the MAPQ field, reduces the number of samples with any mapped reads to just 156, additionally requiring reads mapping to two different markers in a taxon narrows down the list further to 133, and also requiring four reads fully accounts for all missing results.
+Skipping the MAPQ >= 30 field and only requiring two markers and four reads in a taxon reports results for 206 samples.
+This shows that the choice of filtering rules is key to sensitive detection of organisms using mapped reads.